Why Artificial Intelligence (AI) Projects Succeed or Fail?

 4. We can’t get enough people with expertise in the technology

 One of the most common questions that we are asked is ‘What skills are required to implement Robotics and Cognitive Automation, and how steep is the learning curve?’
 The answer is that there are three different layers of skills that are required and most exist within our customers’ organisations today.

 - As mentioned above, at the top level we need business expertise on how the business processes work, as well as the business logic required to make the right decisions

 - In the middle are the Business Analysts and Business Process people that are needed to map out the processes and logic layers.

 - IT people are needed to implement the data and application integration layers.
 These are the people with DBA and .NET skills.
 Typically, they are needed in the upfront setup.

 Regarding the learning curve, it is almost the opposite – people need what we would call an ‘unlearning curve’.
-What we mean is that often, especially amongst developers, we need people to avoid thinking in coding terms, but rather to think in business logic terms.
+What we mean is that often, especially amongst developers and technologists, we need people to avoid thinking in coding terms, algorithms and etc, but rather to think in business logic terms.
 We explain how to take their business logic and turn that into the steps necessary to make a decision.
 Once they understand that it is all about making decisions, they hit the ground running.
 By the way, we have found that referring to this as “making decisions” makes it far more understandable than using a buzz-phrase like “Cognitive Automation”, even though it is the same thing!